I have an MA in social science from the New School for Social Research in New York City and formally worked as a writing

 Function, Form, and Utility

 In the Baroque, a two-story salon (large, central space separate from private quarters for living and specifically, entertaining) was common; in the Rococo period, a one-story salon was the standard as overall, rooms were designed to be smaller because people wanted to be more intimate and were not as concerned with impressing their guests.

-The Rococo leaned towards the asymmetric not only in décor, but also by embracing curved lines and corners as exemplified in room shape; the Hôtel Amelot de Gournay in Paris, designed by Gabriel-Germaine Boffrand as a private home, was constructed with the exterior front facade half-circling an oval inner courtyard, situated as such to imbue privacy and convenience (the French called it “convenance" and it referred to the establishing of easy, functional relationships between rooms) in what is now recognized as the Rococo style.
-This early 18th century building demonstrated the way in which Rococo was realized in conjunction with function, form, and utility.
+The Rococo leaned towards the asymmetric not only in décor, but also by embracing curved lines and corners as exemplified in room shape.
+The Hôtel Amelot de Gournay in Paris, designed by Gabriel-Germaine Boffrand as a private home, was constructed with the exterior front facade half-circling an oval inner courtyard.
+It was situated as such to imbue privacy and convenience (the French called it “convenance" and it referred to the establishing of easy, functional relationships between rooms) in what is now recognized as the Rococo style.
+This early 18th-century building demonstrated the way in which Rococo was realized in conjunction with function, form, and utility.

 Ornamentation and Architectural Features

 Classicism waned during the Rococo period after being so extensively executed in the Baroque.
 The Roman orders (rules and levels of style adopted from Roman architecture) were mostly abandoned in so far as Rococo interior architecture.
 Simply put, Baroque rigidity and precision were replaced.

 In Baroque interiors, pilasters lined the walls set with frames and panels and an entablature, and would encircle the room above a dado and frieze.
 Ornamentation on stucco and in wood included scrollwork, "grotesque" designs and trompe l’oeil paintings and frescoes.
 Tapestry was used and chimneypieces were prominent and lavish.